Last Updated: 8/1/20 | August 1st, 2020

 But something was missing.
 A piece of the puzzle wasn’t there.
 I felt like the guy from the movie Office Space.
 My mother used to say it was because I was in a job I didn’t love.
 Once I found a passion, “work would be more than work.”

 It turned out she was right.

 But I don’t buy into the idea that “you can find your passion” by sitting down with a pen and paper and thinking, “OK, I’m going to write down my passion and just do that.”

-You go out and live life and then realize: “this is the thing that lights my fire the most.”
+You go out and live life and then, one day, realize: “This thing — this thing I’m doing now — is what lights my fire the most.”

-Years ago, I knew a girl in Thailand whose uncle fell terribly ill.
-He was in the hospital in Bangkok, and we were all unsure if he would make it.
-My friend, a former marketing manager from NYC, realized while she was caring for her uncle that that was what she was passionate about.
+My friend, a former marketing manager from NYC, realized while she was caring for her uncle that that was what she was passionate about: caring for people.
 When her trip was over, instead of going back to her old job, she went to school to become a nurse.

 My friend Matt recently got into gardening.
 He and his wife love growing their own food.
 With every new season, he finds himself more drawn to farming issues, land use, and gardening, and less interested in his law practice.
 So much so that, after his wife finishes her doctorate, they are looking for a town for her to teach in where they can buy a farm and he can become a farmer.

 When I first started traveling, everyone thought I was crazy for giving up on the American dream.
 But I had discovered that the American dream didn’t fit in with me.
 I was a circle trying to fit into a square hole.

 While there are many people who are fine with office work from 9 to 5, I am not one of those people.